guitarmind/kaggle_google_quest_qa_labeling/README.md

 The learning rate of all models is fixed to `2e-5`, also applied `ReduceLROnPlateau` for LR decay (factor=0.1) and a custom early stopping callback based on validation Spearman score.

-The final model is an weighted averge of those models with a post processing to optimize ranks.
+The final model is a weighted average of those models with a post processing to optimize ranks.

 ## Determinism on TensorFlow 2.1

 Reproducibility had been an issue for tensorflow/keras, but this repo from Nvidia helped me to control the determinism to a great deal!
 Now we can get almost the same result in multiple runs using the same random seed.
-This give us a clear view about the relative performance of all experiments, and then we can gradually improve the models by the right setup and approaches. https://github.com/NVIDIA/tensorflow-determinism
+This gives us a clear view about the relative performance of all experiments, and then we can gradually improve the models by the right setup and approaches. https://github.com/NVIDIA/tensorflow-determinism

 ## Post Processing Magic